zeroDivZero/notes-excel/notes/what-if/data_table.md

 ![Data Table Input](/assets/data-table-input.png)

 Enter cell ref in formula to be substituted.
+For single-variable, enter ref in **Column input cell**.